duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/23-soldering-troubleshooting.md

 Recommended: 5 minutes

-This lesson isn't particularly exciting, but it is necessary for students to have a grasp on how to troubleshoot problems with their soldering.
+This lesson is necessary for students to have a grasp on how to troubleshoot problems with their soldering.
 A possible intro to this lesson could be the teacher presenting a purposefully bad soldering job, and ask the students what is wrong with the connection.

 ### Main Lesson